 UCC Graduation: Young Doctor Bags 10 Awards, Shows Gratitude to Asantehene for Paying His Fees

-- This comes as he disclosed that his ability to successfully become a medical doctor was because the Asantehene funded his medical school education at UCC
+• This came even as he disclosed that the opportunity to study to become a medical doctor was made possible by the Asantehene, who funded his medical school education at UCC

-- He also gave special mention to his family, his colleagues, and lecturers for the support they gave him during the period
+• He also gave special mention to his family, his colleagues, and lecturers for the support they gave him

-As the saying goes, "Ingratitude is the worst form of deed," and Dr Henry Arnold Gyamfi, a newly graduated medical doctor from the School of Medical Sciences of the University of Cape Coast (UCC), has been commended for his show of gratitude.
+As the saying goes, "Ingratitude is the worst form of deed," and Dr Henry Arnold Gyamfi, a newly graduated medical doctor from the School of Medical Sciences of the University of Cape Coast (UCC), has been commended for heeding the message this adage passes.

-It happened as he emerged as the star of the 7th Session of the 58th Congregation held for graduands of the College of Health and Allied Sciences, where he picked up ten awards.
+This all happened when Dr Gyamfi emerged as the star of the 7th Session of the 58th Congregation held for graduands of the College of Health and Allied Sciences, where he picked up ten awards.

 Read also